carribasa/carribasa/README.md

 I’ve worked across various industries and adapted to different roles, always committed to learning from each experience and growing within the organisations I've been part of.

-🕹️ My focus is on game engine development (Unity, Unreal) and Android applications 📱, where I've gained the most training and hands-on experience.
+🕹️ My focus is on game engine development and Android applications 📱, where I've gained the most training and hands-on experience.
 Every day, I strive to keep learning and improving, both professionally and personally.

 ---